emanalytic/PyPicTagger/README.md

 # PyPicTagger

 ## Description
 This Python script automates the process of classifying images.
-It reads image URLs from a CSV file, classifies them using the Clarifai API, and writes the results to another CSV file.
-This project showcases skills in API integration, error handling, and file operations in Python.
+It reads image URLs from a CSV file, classifies them using the Clarifai API, and writes the results to another CSV file. .

 ## Features
 - **Automated Image Tagger**: Streamlines the process of tagging the images based on their content.